Busta Jones: Solo album and touring with Talking Heads (1980–1981)

 This new expanded lineup would perform during 1980 and 1981 as part of the Remain in Light Tour.
-The first appearance with the large band was on August 23, 1980 at the Heatwave festival in Canada in front of 70,000 people; Robert Hilburn of the Los Angeles Times called the band's new music a "rock-funk sound with dramatic, near show-stopping force".
+The first appearance with the large band was on August 23, 1980, at the Heatwave festival in Canada in front of 70,000 people; Robert Hilburn of the Los Angeles Times called the band's new music a "rock-funk sound with dramatic, near show-stopping force".
 Since the album wouldn't be released until October, Heatwave, as well as the following tour stop in Central Park, New York City, would be the first time songs like "Once in a Lifetime" and "Houses in Motion" were heard by the public.
-Jones would continue to tour with Talking Heads until February 28, 1981 when the tour ended in Tokyo Japan.
+Jones would continue to tour with Talking Heads until February 28, 1981, when the tour ended in Tokyo Japan.
 But when Talking Heads began to tour again in 1982, Jones had left the lineup.

 Live recordings from the Remain in Light Tour would end up on Talking Head's first live album, 1982's The Name of This Band is Talking Heads.
-With the albums release, Jones received recognition alongside other touring members for his contributions to the band's sound and direction.
+With the album's release, Jones received recognition alongside other touring members for his contributions to the band's sound and direction.
 Terry Lawson of Dayton, Ohio's The Journal Herald said that "With the help of musicians like Busta Jones and Bernie Worrell, the Heads achieve a sort of suburban soulfulness that's cool, clean and precise."